 This fashion project is empowering refugees in Beirut

 On August 2, 2020, Larissa von Planta packed up her life in Beirut, where she had worked as a sustainable fashion designer for five years.
 Beirut's economic situation had worsened since she had arrived in 2015, causing many of her friends to leave the city.
-After von Planta's mother died in May from cancer, she felt compelled to return to London.
+After von Planta's mother died in May of the same year, she felt compelled to return to London.

 Two days after von Planta arrived back home, news broke of the devastating explosion which destroyed Beirut's city center.
 The huge blast, reportedly caused by 2,750 metric tons of ammonium nitrate stored in a warehouse in Beirut's port, killed more than 200 people and caused colossal damage to the city's infrastructure.